Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Grid-Forming Hybrid DVPP Control

-Finally, given $T_\mathrm{des}$, the overall DVPP control design problem is to find local device-level controllers, such that the two aggregation conditions in \eqref{eq:aggregation_condition_frequency} and \eqref{eq:aggregation_condition_voltage} are satisfied.
-Furthermore, it is important to ensure that practical device limitations are not exceeded during normal operation.
+Finally, given $T_\mathrm{des}(s)$ in \cref{eq:aggregate_specification}, the overall grid-forming DVPP control design problem is to find local device-level controllers, such that the two aggregation conditions in \eqref{eq:aggregation_condition_frequency} and \eqref{eq:aggregation_condition_voltage} are satisfied.
+In doing so, it is important to ensure that practical limitations of the grid-forming DERs are not exceeded during normal operation, and device-level stability can be guaranteed.